-- (1) Grant a full refund of extension registration fees to military reserve and national guard personnel called to active duty or active personnel who have received temporary or permanent reassignments as a result of military operations taking place outside the State of North Carolina that make it impossible for them to complete their course requirements; and - (2) Buy back textbooks through the colleges' bookstore operations to the extent possible.
+- (1) Grant a full refund of extension registration fees to military reserve and national guard personnel called to active duty or active personnel who have received temporary or permanent reassignments as a result of military operations that make it impossible for them to complete their course requirements; and - (2) Buy back textbooks through the colleges' bookstore operations to the extent possible.
 Colleges shall use distance-learning technologies and other educational methodologies to help these students, under the guidance of faculty and administrative staff, complete their course requirements.